 Read more about the possible complications of amniocentesis.

 An alternative to amniocentesis is a test called chorionic villus sampling (CVS).
-This is where a small sample of cells from the placenta (the organ that links the mother's blood supply with her unborn baby's) are removed for testing.
+This is where a small sample of cells from the placenta (the organ that links the mother's blood supply with her unborn baby's) is removed for testing.

 It's usually carried out between the 11th and 14th weeks of pregnancy, although it can be performed later than this if necessary.